yh143/yolang/README.md

 # YoLang
-One new Programming language for devloper.Yolang well update every day(maybe)
+One new Programming language for devloper.Yolang update every day(maybe)
 ## Below is the full syntax of YoLang (you can also understand YoLang's syntax through **yolang_e.py**.
 To put it simply, YoLang is very similar to English)
 ### 1.Text Section
 1.1 Show Text<br>